zakvarty/data_science_notes/docs/101-workflows-organising-your-work.md

 An additional benefit to keeping the readme in the root directory of your project is that code hosting services like GitHub, GitLab or BitBucket will display the contents of that readme file next to the contents of your project.
 Those services will also nicely format any markdown that you use for you in your readme file.

 When writing the readme, it can be useful to imaginge that you are writing this for a new, junior team member.
 The readme file should let them get started with the project and make some simple contributions after reading only that file.
-It might also link out to more detailed project documentation that wll help the new team member toward a more advanced understanding or complex contribution.
+It might also link out to more detailed project documentation that will help the new team member toward a more advanced understanding or complex contribution.

 ### Inside the README

-let's take a quick aside to see in more detial what should be covered within a readme file.
+let's take a quick aside to see in more detail what should be covered within a readme file.

-A readme we should include the name of the project, which should be self-explanatory (so nothing like my generic chouce of `exciting-new-project`).
-The readme should also give the project status, which is just a couple of sentences to say whether your project is still under development, the version oft the current release or, on the other end of the project life-cylce, if the project is being deprecated or closed.
+A readme we should include the name of the project, which should be self-explanatory (so nothing like my generic choice of `exciting-new-project`).
+The readme should also give the project status, which is just a couple of sentences to say whether your project is still under development, the version oft the current release or, on the other end of the project life-cycle, if the project is being deprecated or closed.

 Following this, we should also include a description of your project.
 This will state the purpose of your work and to provide, or link to, any additional context or references that visitors aren't assumed to be familiar with.

 If your project involves code or depends on other packages then you should give some instruction on how to install those dependencies and run your code.
-This might just be text but it could also include thing sline screenshots, code snippets, gifs or a video of the whole process.
+This might just be text but it could also include things like screenshots, code snippets, gifs or a video of the whole process.

-Tt's also a good practice to include some simple examples of how to use the code within your project an the expected results, so that new users can confirm that everything's working on their local instance.
+It's also a good practice to include some simple examples of how to use the code within your project an the expected results, so that new users can confirm that everything is working on their local instance.
 Keep the examples as simple and minimal as you can so that new users

 For longer or more complicated examples that aren't necessary in this short introductory document you can add links to those in the readme and explain them in detail elsewhere.